 Peace Studies at EMU

-Peacebuilding and development undergraduate majors are equipped with practical skills and a portfolio of work experience by graduation.
-Choose this major and you’ll become equipped to skillfully effect social change thanks to fieldwork with local initiatives, expert faculty mentors, and real-world internships at social justice organizations such as Faith and Politics Institute and Amnesty International.
+Peacebuilding and development students are equipped with practical skills and a portfolio of work experience by graduation.
+You’ll be trained to skillfully effect social change thanks to fieldwork with local initiatives, expert faculty mentors, and internships at social justice organizations such as Faith and Politics Institute and Amnesty International.

-- Summer Peacebuilding Institute: series of week-long summer sessions that draw hundreds of active peacebuilders from all over the globe
+- Summer Peacebuilding Institute: series of spring/summer trainings that draw hundreds of active peacebuilders from all over the globe

 - Strategies for Trauma Awareness & Resiliency (STAR): expert on-site trauma resilience workshops aimed at breaking the cycle of violence

-- 3P Human Security: promoting conflict prevention and peacebuilding in U.S. security policymaking
+- Alliance for Peacebuilding: promoting conflict prevention and peacebuilding in U.S. security policymaking